mkht/PSOpenAI/Docs/Request-Response.md

 ### -Files
 A file input to the model.
-You can speciy a list of the local file path or the ID of the file to be uploaded.
+You can speciy a list of the local file path, the URL of the file or the ID of the file to be uploaded.

 ```yaml
 Type: String[]